Historical, Political, & Social Timeline

 - People learn to be virtuous with practice.

-- Ethics, become just by performing just acts.
+- Ethics, becomes just by performing just acts.
 Learning becomes doing or acting.

 - If what is being done is virtuous, then learning was intrinsically valuable for the individual and society-the State.